 In May 2017, we received FDA 510(k) clearance to market the DABRA laser system and disposable DABRA catheter in the U.S. for crossing chronic total occlusions in patients with symptomatic infrainguinal lower extremity vascular disease.

 Pivotal Study Demonstrates 94% Effectiveness

-The safety and effectiveness of the DABRA laser system and disposable DABRA catheter is supported by our pivotal study, a non-randomized, prospective, multi-site study conducted to evaluate plaque photoablation using DABRA in the endovascular treatment of vascular blockages resulting from lower extremity vascular disease.
+The safety and effectiveness of the DABRA laser system and disposable DABRA catheter is supported by our pivotal study, a non-randomized, prospective, multi-site study conducted to evaluate lesion crossing by way of plaque photoablation using DABRA in the endovascular treatment of vascular blockages resulting from lower extremity vascular disease.
 The study enrolled 64 subjects at four sites with both above-the-knee and below-the-knee lesions.
 50 subjects were included in the FDA’s data used to determine the 510(k) clearance.
 The final study results demonstrated 94% effectiveness with 0% reported device-related SAEs, both related to the 50 subjects included in the data submitted to the FDA and the 64 subjects enrolled in the study.